Alp3x/AlpCoin/README.md

 AlpCoin
 ---
-# Tinyest BlockChain

-Just run >> python3 alpCoinBlockchain.py

-The blockchain contains 35 blocks with unique Id's and hash's, following the principles of a BlockChain.

-Still a WIP

----

 # Second Part of the Project

 Nodes were created to keep a record of transactions and the node stores the transactions